 Yes.
 To be eligible, Master’s candidates must be fairly advanced and have completed much of their coursework.
 They must be working on a long-term research project such as a thesis or, in some cases, a capstone.
 They must discuss their research plans with their advisors or relevant faculty members to decide whether GRI is a good fit for their program.
 In some cases, students may wish to do so prior to applying.
 After an application is received, GRI will follow up with the department.
 Master’s candidates may never postpone graduation in order to participate in the program.

-Yes.
-Master’s Candidates who can only be abroad during the summer may apply to spend up to two months (June and July) in Prague or Tel Aviv.
-Master’s candidates graduating in May cannot postpone graduation in order to participate in a GRI summer program.
+It depends.
+Master’s candidates graduating in May cannot postpone graduation in order to participate in a summer fellowship.
 See above for a complete explanation of the criteria Master’s candidates must meet in order to participate.

 It depends on what is offered and required as part of your current fellowship.
 Monetary support is compatible with the GRI fellowship.
 A presence at the site is a requirement.
 As such, it is not appropriate for scholars who expect to travel frequently, require little or no use of the office and/or already have an office as part of another fellowship.
 It is important for students to check the terms of any current fellowships or funding to confirm compatibility with the GRI fellowship.

 No. The academic community fostered by the institutes is considered an important part of the program.
-While there are no stipulations as to how many hours or days per week fellows must be in their office (it is expected that fellows will make trips to archives and libraries), the program is for those who intend to use the office space provided.
+While there are no stipulations as to how many hours per week fellows must be in their office (it is expected that fellows will make trips to archives and libraries), fellows should plan to be in their office at least three days per week.
+This program is for those who intend to use the office space provided.

 No. We can only consider applications for NYU sites where a GRI Institute is located.
 These are listed at the top of the Research Institute webpage.